brycewray/hugo-site/content/privacy/_index.md

 ### Talkyard

 This site uses the [Talkyard](https://talkyard.io) platform for commenting.
 Logging into your user profile in Talkyard allows you to download your personal data and delete your comments.
 As an anti-spam and anti-"troll" measure, Talkyard itself briefly tracks each incoming IP address (or IP subnet) and installs a browser cookie.
-Please refer also to the [Talkyard Privacy Policy](https://www.talkyard.io/-/privacy-policy).
+Please refer also to the [Talkyard Privacy Policy](https://www.talkyard.io/-/privacy-policy) and see the "Google Fonts" information below.

 ### Google Analytics